×

 About Biotechnology

-The term biotechnology was coined in 1919 by Karl Erecky, a Hungarian engineer, and referred to the types of work that involved using living organisms to make products.
+The term biotechnology was first coined in 1919 by Hungarian engineer Karl Ereky to describe the use of living organisms in producing useful products.

-By the mid-20th century, many teams of researchers were putting together the pieces that explained how a nucleic acid, DNA (deoxyribonucleic acid), carried the genetic information of the cell.
-In 1953 James Watson and Francis Crick developed a model of DNA -- the famous "double helix" -- that demonstrated how the molecule replicates itself and transmits this genetic information.
+By the mid-20th century, scientists made groundbreaking discoveries about DNA (deoxyribonucleic acid), the molecule that carries genetic information in cells.
+In 1953, James Watson and Francis Crick unveiled the famous “double helix” model of DNA, explaining how it replicates and transmits genetic information.

 Biotechnology Contacts